You are here: Go to Overview: Organisation

 Within the Federal Government, the Ministry of Defence is responsible for military defence as well as all matters concerning the Bundeswehr.
 It is the supreme military command authority as well as the supreme authority of the Bundeswehr administration.

-Since December 2013, Ursula von der Leyen has been the head of the Ministry of Defence.
-In addition to her political responsibility, she is the commander in chief of the armed forces in peacetime.
+Since January 2023, Boris Pistorius has been the head of the Ministry of Defence.
+In addition to his political responsibility, he is the commander in chief of the armed forces in peacetime.

-She is the highest-ranking superior of all soldiers as well as their highest-ranking disciplinary superior.
-At the same time, she is the head of the Bundeswehr administration and thus also the superior of all civilian employees of the Bundeswehr and the ministry.
+He is the highest-ranking superior of all soldiers as well as their highest-ranking disciplinary superior.
+At the same time, he is the head of the Bundeswehr administration and thus also the superior of all civilian employees of the Bundeswehr and the ministry.

 In the area of parliament and politics, the minister is represented by two Parliamentary State Secretaries.